susam/spcss/README.md

   too long.
 Shorter lines make it easier for our eyes to gauge the beginning and end of the lines.
 - Dark gray (`#333`) text color instead of black (`#000`) in light mode.
-- Increased line-height to add more room around the lines and make them easier to read.
+- Increased line-height to add more room around the lines.
 - More margin above headings to separate them more conspicuously from preceding content.
 - Less margin below headings as well as less `line-height` for margins